Good restaurants in Windsor? Oh, Yes! Windsor is one of the best towns for eating out in Berkshire. We have lots of really good restaurants.

 Carluccio’s (SL4 1PJ)

 Carluccios offers both a deli and restaurant.
-I know it is a chain, but Antonio is a great cook and has made sure that the restaurants that feature his name live up to his standards.
-If you want a real treat forget normal coffee and order a ‘bicerin’ instead.
+If you like coffee and want a real treat, order a ‘bicerin’ instead.
 This coffee, chocolate and cream drink is just heavenly.
 They give you three little jugs (one of each of the ingredients) and you get to pour them into the cup yourself, so you can adjust it to your own personal taste.
 We really liked that.

 Sebastian’s (SL4 1RF)